toothpaste-theme/toothpaste/README.md

 - Josh Auget ([@jfonte](https://twitter.com/thisismyclone)) for the manual instructions for ST2 on Windows
 - Lachlan Campbell ([@lachlanjc](https://twitter.com/lachlanjc)) for installation instructions with `apm` from Command Line
 - Dotan Nahum ([@jondot](https://twitter.com/jondot)) for recreating Toothpaste for Vim

+## Contributing
+Want to recreate Toothpaste for an IDE that isn't listed?
+Exciting and the community loves you for it!
+Before you do, read these little tidbits about how to do so:
+- Make sure the issue IDE theme doesn't already exist
+- Fork the repo and make the changes to port it over to the IDE
+- Update the README with the current formatting for each IDE submission
+- Submit a pull request when you're ready and be sure to include: the code, a screenshot, name and twitter handle so you can be added to the contributor section of the README and website.

 ## Creating Issues
 Run into a dilemma and want to create an issue for it?
 Go ahead and do so!
 But first: